Pre-treatment for printing using plasma

 Plasma processing achieves the surface functionalization effect through a combination of ultra-fine surface cleaning from organic contaminants, modification of the surface topography and deposition of functional chemical groups.

 Plasma functionalization of surfaces can be performed at the atmospheric pressure using air or typical industrial gases including hydrogen, nitrogen and oxygen.
-It avoids expensive vacuum equipment or wet chemistry, which positively affects its costs, safety and environmental impact.
+It avoids expensive vacuum equipment or wet chemistry, which positively affects its costs, safety, and environmental impact.
 Fast processing speeds further facilitate numerous industrial applications.

-Advantages of the plasma processing
+Advantages of the pre-treatment for printing with plasma

 - Ultra-fine cleaning, no residues